Xetera/UgandanWarriorBot/README.md

 # Ugandan Warrior Bot

-Meme telegram bot project in node.js
+Meme telegram bot project in node.js, influenced by https://github.com/AberrantFox/hotbot

 ## Getting it to work:
 * Enter your bot token in config.js